apalkowski/vaxcollapse/README.md

 Prediction of pan-specific binding of peptides to MHC class I alleles.

 Use the standalone version, as the online server may produce different results format.
 Produce one results file per one allele and one peptide length.
-VaxCollapse supports only whole-protein-based prediction.
+VaxCollapse supports only whole-protein-based input.

 An example command to produce inference results should look like the following: